tikurahul/rahulrav-com/src/main/resources/blog/md/path_tracing_compose.md

 I searched for some vector artwork that represented the path coordinates in the animation.
 I found an [SVG](/files/frasier.svg) that had what I needed.

 I did not want to parse SVG to get to the actual coordinates.
 I discovered a wonderful tool called [Coordinator](https://spotify.github.io/coordinator/) which converts SVG to XY coordinates.
 It was perfect for my usecase.
-Coordinator converts SVG to a `JSONArray` of XY coordinates.
+Here are what the output `coordinates` looked like:

 ```json
 [[40.75,851.7940063476562],[45.798627853393555,851.3941040039062],[50.20281219482422,848.9244995117188],[52.9980583190918,844.7092895507812], ...]